Top Product Manager Interview Questions with Example Answers [2022]

 • - Thoughtfulness

-• Question Overview: This question checks that the candidate can handle a difficult situation with grace and professionalism.
+• Question Overview: This question checks that the candidate has a track record of using data to make decisions.

 What the interviewer is looking for: